reTHINK-project/dev-service-framework/docs/specs/service-framework/sf_syncher_manager.md

 `onResponse(callback: (event: ReponseEvent) => void): void`

+Setup the callback to process response notifications of the child creates.
+Responses to `DataObject.addChild`

+* callback: callback function to receive events

 **onChange**

-`onChange(filter: string, callback: (event: ChangeEvent) => void): void`
+`onChange(callback: (event: ChangeEvent) => void): void`

-Receive change events from the associated reporter.
+Setup the callback to process change events from the associated reporter child.

-* filter:

-### Events and Handlers
-*to complete*
-Methods fire actions and Handlers react to actions and respond accordingly.
-All events listed on the class diagram are intercepted in an event handler.
-From a functional perspective, methods like (accept, reject, wait, ...) are responses to an action.
-Since actions are represented by events, it makes sense that responses are directly related to them.
-Some rules:
-* All events are inherited from the Event interface
-* All handlers have method signature of "on\<classifier\>(..., callback)"
+* callback: callback function to receive events